 Overall, Bank of America is a strong player in the financial market thanks to its diversification and innovation.
 However, it faces challenges, including sensitivity to macroeconomic factors and elevated operating expenses.

-In October, Bank of America published its results for Q3 2024, which ended on 30 September.
+In October, Bank of America published its Q3 2024 financial results for the quarter ended 30 September.
 The key data from the report is outlined below:

 Revenue by segment: